 The new diagnosis for a panic disorder, according to Asmundson, Taylor, and Smits (2014), is that it is a recurrent yet unexpected series of panic attacks.
 Whereby there must be at least one month of persistent fear after at least one panic attack.
 This can manifest as worry about the consequences of further panic attacks, fear of having more panic attacks or using maladaptive behaviours related to the attacks. (e.g. avoidance).

 The key to what makes this a panic disorder rather than something else is if it can be better explained by another diagnosis.
 Such as panic attacks caused by social anxiety disorder where they’re only triggered by social situations or agoraphobia (Asmundson, Taylor, and Smits, 2014).
 Which is how my social anxiety disorder and agoraphobia work.
-They can cause panic attacks, which at their worst could happen several times a day.
+They can cause panic attacks, which, at their worst, could happen several times a day.
 Although they started in the 00s, since 2013 would no longer be considered a panic disorder.

 Although agoraphobia might not be an extension of panic disorder anymore, that doesn’t mean you can’t experience panic attacks because of your agoraphobia.
 It also doesn’t mean that what works in treating one won’t work for the other.

 And this is where it can get messy.
-For example, a big part of my anxiety disorders is my bodily sensations, which if left unchecked can cause a psychotic episode.
+For example, a big part of my anxiety disorders is my bodily sensations, which, if left unchecked, can cause a psychotic episode.
 These bodily sensations become warning signs for a potential panic attack, and thus they cause fear and anxiety.
 This made me, and makes others like me, hypervigilant about those bodily sensations.
 This is why mindfulness can be a trigger for me as a lot of it focuses on paying attention to your bodily sensations.

 Unfortunately, these cause a feedback loop.
-Feeling anxiety about such bodily sensations cause you to pay more and more attention to them (Craske and Simos, 2013).
+Feeling anxiety about such bodily sensations causes you to pay more and more attention to them (Craske and Simos, 2013).
 This increases your likelihood of experiencing greater anxiety, or worse, a panic attack.
 And in my case, a psychotic episode.

-So, you can experience the above bodily sensations and hypervigilance caused by having a panic attack, but what makes it a panic disorder or something else like agoraphobia, comes down to the diagnostic criteria.
+So, you can experience the above bodily sensations and hypervigilance caused by having a panic attack, but what makes it a panic disorder or something else like agoraphobia comes down to the diagnostic criteria.
 The most important one being, can these panic attacks be better understood by another anxiety disorder.

 Therefore, although panic disorder and agoraphobia are two distinct disorders, they remain linked because of their overlapping symptoms (Asmundson, Taylor, and Smits, 2014).